-Archery Trap Shoot at a flying disc using a bow and arrow.
+Shoot at a flying disc using a bow and arrow.
 Targets are hard to hit but you'll have fun - hit or miss.
-Battleship Rifle Take aim at a squadron of battleships and try to sink them all.
-Carnival Shoot Stop by the Archery Range for a fun filled afternoon of carnival style games.
+Take aim at a squadron of battleships and try to sink them all.
+Stop by the Archery Range for a fun filled afternoon of carnival style games.
 No clowns or gimmicks.
 Tokens are not required.
-Clout Archers compete to land arrows closest to a far off flag.
+Archers compete to land arrows closest to a far off flag.
 Participation counts toward the All Camp Challenge.
-Long Range Archery For experienced archers, take the "Long Shot" at targets at varying distances.
+For experienced archers, take the "Long Shot" at targets at varying distances.
 Hone your skills to become a great archer.
-Marksmanship Tournaments This tournament is at both the archery and rifle ranges.
+This tournament is at both the archery and rifle ranges.
 If 5 Scouts from the unit shoot, this will qualify for the All Camp Challenge.
-Open Archery Enjoy the warm summer sun at our archery range as you pull back, take aim, and fire at the target.
-Open Rifle Head up to our .22 caliber range and practice your marksmanship skills.
-3D Archery Tired of regular archery?
+Enjoy the warm summer sun at our archery range as you pull back, take aim, and fire at the target.
+Head up to our .22 caliber range and practice your marksmanship skills.
+Do you think you're good with both a rifle and a bow?
+Think you have what it takes to be Sequassen's Top Shot?
+Complete rigorous challenges at each range to prove it.
+Three Challenges, One Champion.
+Scouts and Buddy Pairs will compete in various challenges in order to be Triple Crown Champions.
+Visit the archery range to test your skills.
+Tired of regular archery?
 Come try this hunting simulation where you can shoot at animal-shaped targets at stations in the woods.